thingsboard/thingsboard.github.io/docs/iot-gateway/config/opc-ua.md

   - **Type** - type of the report strategy:
     - **On report period** - sends data to ThingsBoard after the report period;
     - **On value change** - sends data to ThingsBoard when the value changes;
-    - **On value change and report period** - sends data to ThingsBoard when the value changes or after the report period;
+    - **On value change or report period** - sends data to ThingsBoard when the value changes or after the report period;
     - **On received** - sends data to ThingsBoard after receiving data from the device (default strategy).